 If you've been preparing since a hurricane watch was issued, you should be ready to leave as soon as you get evacuation orders.
 The longer you wait, the bigger your chances of getting stuck in a massive traffic jam.
 Try to consolidate everything as much as possible when you're packing.
 No need to pack up everything you own; just take the necessities.

-If you have time, disconnect some major appliances (so there's less risk of electrical shock when power is restored) and turn off the gas, electricity and water before you leave.
+If you have time, disconnect some major appliances (so there's less risk of electrical shock when the power comes back) and turn off the gas, electricity and water before you leave.
 Make sure you have all important papers and documents with you — ID, insurance policies, wills — as well as all medications you take or might need.

 If you have room in the car, bring your disaster supply kit (we'll talk about that in a minute).
 If you do end up staying in a shelter, you never know what kinds of conditions you might encounter.

 If you don't have to evacuate — or if for some reason you can't — you might decide to hunker down and ride out the hurricane at home.
-First and foremost, remember that most people who get hurt during a hurricane are injured by flying glass and debris, so don't go outside, even if it seems like the storm is over.
+First and foremost, remember that most people who get hurt during a hurricane get injured by flying debris and glass, so don't go outside, even if it seems like the storm is over.
 You might actually be in the eye of the storm, and you could be stranded outside when the winds kick up again.

-Before you gather in your safe room, fill up bathtubs and any spare containers with water (the tub water can be used for washing and flushing the toilets).
+Before you gather in your safe room, fill up bathtubs and any spare containers with water (you can use the tub water for washing and flushing the toilets).
 You might want to leave one bathtub empty — tubs are always a good place to take shelter if you cover yourself with blankets or a spare piece of plywood.
 If you're trapped in a building that's flooding, go to the highest level you can.
-Don't climb into a closed attic where you may be trapped by rising water.
+Don't climb into a closed attic where you may become trapped by rising water.

 Other Ways to Be Prepared